 It is Sharktober.
 This is the term surfers refer to the months bordering and including October when peak white shark activity and shark attacks occur along the central California coastline.
 The Bay is the center of the Red Triangle.
 This area bounded by Bodega Bay, Big Sur and the Farallon Islands, has nearly half of the recorded white shark attacks on humans in the US.
 Over 80% of recorded shark fatalities along the west coast are north of Point Conception.
 If you surf, swim or dive in the ocean in this area, the odds of an encounter with a white shark are higher than most other places.

-Yet even in these months of peak white shark activity, shark attacks are extremely rare, more rare than being struck by lightening.
-Survival odds of a white shark attack is high at 90% along our coastline, and can be increased following sensiblebehavior.
+Yet even in these months of peak white shark activity, shark attacks are extremely rare, more rare than being struck by lightning, falling in the bathtub or even selfies.
+Survival odds of a white shark attack is high at 90% along our coastline, and can be increased following sensible behavior.
 A Stanford study, published in Frontiers in Ecology and the Environment, finds that despite increasing records of shark attacks, mostly by white sharks in California, the individual attack risk has dropped by more than 91 percent during the past six decades.
-The study indicates that the highest risk group, Surfers, have a 1-in-17 million chance of being bitten.
+The study indicates that the highest risk group, Surfers, which have a 1-in-17 million chance of being bitten by a white shark in California.

 White sharks, also called great white sharks (Carcharodon carcharias), are intriguing to many, repulsive to some and a fact of life if you are a water off the west coast of North America.
 Protected since 1994, the population of northeast Pacific sharks once overfished is on the increase.
 Nearshore observations of white sharks, particularly off southern California where the juveniles and young frequent are increasing.
 Mature adults undergo a large offshore migration, leaving the favored feeding grounds where seals and sea lions breed like the Farallon Islands, to an area near Hawaii.
 In the late summer and early fall, these sharks come back to forage and human encounters peak out in October.
 The best way to avoid a shark encounter is to avoid locations and seasons where risk is highest, the study’s authors advise.
 For example, the riskiest time and place for California surfers is October and November in Mendocino County.
 That risk can be reduced 25-fold if you surf in March, and more than 1,600-fold if you surf in March between San Diego and Los Angeles.